-Admission criteria apply to both distance and residental concentrations:
+Admission criteria apply to both distance and residential concentrations:

-- Cumulative grade point average of "B" or higher in all upper-level undergraduate coursework.
+- Cumulative grade point average (GPA) of "B" or higher (3.0 on a 4.0 scale) in all upper-level undergraduate coursework.

 - Three letters of recommendation from instructors or employers who are able to judge aptitude for graduate study.

 The quickest way to apply to the program is to apply online.
 You may also download the required application materials.
-Your completed application form, application fee, official transcripts, official GRE scores, three letters of reference forms and Statement of Goals must be uploaded to the online ‘Apply Yourself’ application website.
+Your completed application form, application fee, official transcripts, official GRE scores, three letters of reference forms, and Application Essay must be uploaded to the online ‘Apply Yourself’ application website.

 Visit graduate tuition and fees information.
 Yes, students are eligible to apply for graduate assistantships and study grants.
 Students registered for a minimum of 6 credit hours may secure student loans through WCU’s Office of Financial Aid.
-Additionally, the MHS program is proud to parter with Mission Health Systems and offer a Mission Health Systems Scholarship to our students.
-For more information, click here.
+Additionally, the MHS program is proud to partner with Mission Health and offer a Mission Health Scholarship to our students.
+For more information on this and other scholarships, click here.